3drobotics/solodevguide/book/uploading.md

 ### Installing packages directly with pip

-You can install code directly from pip on Solo.
+You can install code directly from *pip* on Solo.

 <aside class="note">
-Note that this is useful for development, but not recommended for distributing code.
+This approach will install the package globally.
+While this is useful for development it is not recommended for distributing code.
+You may instead consider installing and using [virtualenv](#bundling-python-code) to create isolated environments of packages.
 </aside>

-Having installed the `solo-utils` utility, run:
+Having installed the *solo-utils* utility, run:

 ```sh
 solo-utils install-pip
 ```

-This will install and update pip to the latest version.
+This will install and update *pip* to the latest version.
 You can then install any packages you like:

 ```sh
 pip install requests
 ```

-This will install the package globally, so you may consider installing and using `virtualenv` to create isolated environments of packages.